mosesamwoma/FusionAI/README.md

 ## How It Works

-1. A user prompt is sent to all configured LLMs via Strands Agent tools
+1. A user prompt is sent to all configured LLMs in parallel using ThreadPoolExecutor
-2. Each model is registered as a `@tool` that the Strands Agent calls
+2. A single Strands Agent `@tool` called `query_all_llms` handles all model queries
-3. All responses are collected and passed to the Fusion Engine
+3. The Strands Agent collects all responses and synthesizes them into one final answer
-4. The Fusion Engine synthesizes them into one superior final answer
+4. Conversation history is maintained across turns with automatic trimming

 ## Models Used